Electrodynamics of correlated electron systems: Techniques

 This technique has been used to measure the real part of the conductivity of YBa$_2$Cu$_3$O$_{6.5}$ single crystals across a wide frequency range as shown in Fig. \ref{BroadBandYBCO}.
 One can see a quasi-Drude like peak at low frequencies that comes from quasi-particle excitation at the nodes of the $d$-wave superconductor.
 The peak has a narrow width of the order of 5 GHz, signifying a collapse of quasiparticle scattering in the superconducting state and very long quasiparticle scattering lengths.
 This is indicative of the very high quality of these YBa$_2$Cu$_3$O$_{6.5}$ single crystals.
 Measurements of a broadband nature on these kind of materials are not possible with other techniques.
 As powerful as it is, the technique is hampered by the fact that various assumption must be made about $\sigma_2$.
 This is problematic for materials where its dependence is not known $a$ $priori$.

 In addition to the ones detailed above, there are many other techniques which have been used for materials characterization in the microwave range.
-These include microstrip and stripline resonators, transmission line wave bridges, radio frequency bridges, parallel-plate resonators, and helical resonators, See Ref. \cite{Dressel02a,Gruner98a,Engel93a} for further details.
+These include microstrip and stripline resonators, transmission line wave bridges, radio frequency bridges, parallel-plate resonators, and helical resonators.
+See Ref. \onlinecite{Dressel02a,Gruner98a,Engel93a} for further details.